 The fear of abandonment creates anxiety in some of us.
 When your partner or friend doesn’t answer your text messages or they never return your phone call timely, this might be enough to activate your insecurity and send you into panic mode.

 To ease your discomfort, you might try to re-establish your contact with them excessively, which usually makes things worse.
-You either get more anxious and frustrated when the other party isn’t available or the other party might get irritated and exhausted of your clinging behaviors.
+You either get more anxious and frustrated when the other party isn’t available or the other party might get irritated and exhausted by your clinging behaviors.

 You can’t always rely on others to calm you down.

 Even if you have a stable partner or friend, they can’t attend to you 24/7.
 They have things to do.

 Furthermore, when you have abandonment issues, your ability to trust others is low.
-You jump into the conclusion quickly and misinterpreted people’s perception of you.
+You jump to the conclusion quickly and misinterpreted people’s perception of you.
 You might think that they don’t like you when in reality, they are just busy.